When interviewing new graduates, hiring managers sometimes find work-related things to talk about can be a challenge.

 What’s your measure of success within this position?

-What are your short- and long-term goals in this role?
+What are your short- and long-term career goals relevant to this role?

 What employment experience do you possess that is pertinent to this position?